alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 A bigger model should have some kind of atmospheric water gathering, from which it can generate hydrogen by electrolisis to replenish any leaks.
-With a 3 m reference length model we get a volume and area of:
+A 6-meter-long model will have height and width of 3 meters, and we get a volume and area of:

 ```
 V ≈ 3 m * 3 m * 6 m / 2 = 27 m³